 On Middle Island off the coast of Central Australia, right next to the Pacific Ocean, you’ll find a small lake that resembles a giant reservoir of rosé wine.
 There are several theories as to what gives this body of water its curiously pink hue.
 One is its high concentration of salt, which attracts certain types of algae that secrete pink pigments.
 A reaction between salt and sodium bicarbonate is another.
 Don’t miss these other naturally beautiful pink lakes from around the world.

 Volcanic activity on the island of Mauritius, off the African coast, has resulted in some unusually vivid sand dunes.
 The prismatic colors of this geological curiosity inspired the moniker Terres de Sept Couleurs, or Seven Colored Earths, in this former French colony.
 It’s become a popular destination for visitors not just for its aesthetic allure, but also because of its mystical resilience: the dunes appear immune to erosion.

 Zhangye Danxia Landform in Gansu, China

 Before the Rainbow Mountain of Peru was discovered, the Zhangye Danxia Landform in China was the world’s most famous multicolored mountain range.
 Located in a geological park of the same name, in the province of Gansu, the Zhangye Danxia Landform—made of cretaceous sandstones and siltstones colored with mineral deposits—has been designated a UNESCO World Heritage Site.
-Here are some more UNESCO World Heritage Sites everyone should see once in their life.

 The River of Five Colors (Caño Cristales) in Vista Hermosa, Colombia